| |

 Secret Option: Reserve Afternoon Tea At The Fairmont Chateau Lake Louise

-This was at the end of June when we visited, so we weren’t in peak travel season.
-But that being said, the afternoon tea was full when we sat down.
+This was at the end of June when I visited, so I wasn’t in peak travel season.
+But that being said, the afternoon tea was full when I sat down.

 chateau-lake-louise-tea-house